Infineon/mtb-example-psoc-edge-wlan-lowpower/README.md

 PSOC&trade; Edge E84 Evaluation Kit is a generic kit to evaluate the PSOC&trade; Edge MCU features.
 To particularly measure the current consumption for this code example, change the following on the hardware.

+1. Perform the hardware reworks mentioned in the **Rework for PSOC&trade; Edge E84 MCU low power current measurement** section 3.3.16 of the [KIT_PSE84_EVAL PSOC&trade; Edge E84 Evaluation Kit guide](https://www.infineon.com/KIT_PSE84_EVAL_UG)
-1. Remove R188 (680 ohm) on the PSOC&trade; Edge E84 system-on-module (SoM) to disable the connectivity power LED (D3) on the SoM <br>
+2. Remove R188 (680 ohm) on the PSOC&trade; Edge E84 system-on-module (SoM) to disable the connectivity power LED (D3) on the SoM <br>
-2. Remove R90 (10k ohm) and populate R93 (4.7k ohm) on the PSOC&trade; Edge E84 SoM to disable the JTAG connected to CYW55513 module
+3. Remove R90 (10k ohm) and populate R93 (4.7k ohm) on the PSOC&trade; Edge E84 SoM to disable the JTAG connected to CYW55513 module
-3. Remove R415 (0 ohm) on the KIT_PSOCE84_EVK to measure the CYW55513 VBAT current across it
+4. Remove R415 (0 ohm) on the KIT_PSOCE84_EVK to measure the CYW55513 VBAT current across it

 ### Measuring current consumption values

-1. Connect wires across J25 (VBAT.MCU) on PSOC&trade; Edge E84 Evaluation Kit's baseboard to a Power Analyzer to measure the current consumed by the PSOC&trade; Edge E84 MCU
+1. Connect wires across J25 (VBAT.MCU) for VBAT current and J26 (MCU.1V8) for (VDDD + VDDIO) current on the PSOC&trade; Edge E84 Evaluation Kit's baseboard to a Power Analyzer to measure the current consumed by the PSOC&trade; Edge E84 MCU

 2. Similarly, connect wires across R415 on PSOC&trade; Edge E84 Evaluation Kit's baseboard to a Power Analyzer to measure the current consumed by the CYW55513 connectivity module

 3. Program the kit by following the steps in the [Operation](#operation) section

-4. Turn on the Power Analyzer to see the current consumption across the CYW55513 connectivity module and the PSOC&trade; Edge E84 MCU as shown in **Figure 3** <br>

-   The spikes in the current across the CYW55513 connectivity module is due to the beacons sent by the AP.
+4. Turn on the Power Analyzer to see the current consumption across the CYW55513 connectivity module and the PSOC&trade; Edge E84 MCU as shown in **Figure 3** <br> <br>  The spikes in the current across the CYW55513 connectivity module is due to the beacons sent by the AP.
 The interval and amplitude of this beacon will vary based on the DTIM value, beacon interval, and frequency set in the router's configuration

    **Figure 3.
 Sample Power Analyzer output**

    ![](images/figure3.png)

    Note that in **Figure 3**, the yellow pulse represents the current consumed by the CYW55513 connectivity module and the green pulse represents the current consumed by the PSOC&trade; Edge E84 MCU

 5. Measure the deep sleep current (with default router settings) between any two DTIM intervals in the CYW55513 module's current as shown in **Figure 4**